Holly Madison Bio: In Her Own Words – Video Exclusive, News, Photos

 Madison’s most notable relationship is with Hugh Heffner, which spanned seven years and five seasons of The Girls Next Door.
 Shortly after breaking ties with him, she became involved with American magician and illusionist, Criss Angel.
 The relationship did not last, as Madison soon found Angel to be possessive.
 In Down The Rabbit Hole, she wrote, “His anger seemed irrational to me and somewhat terrifying.
 By this time, it became clear to me that I had traded in one controlling megalomaniac for another.”

 Madison married boyfriend and Electronic Daisy Carnival founder Pasquale Rotella on September 10, 2013, after dating Rotella since August 2011.
-The two were married at Disneyland, a longtime obsession of Madison’s, and have a six-month-old daughter, Rainbow Aurora Rotella.
-They currently reside in Las Vegas.
+The two were married at Disneyland, a longtime obsession of Madison’s, and have two kids, Rainbow Aurora Rotella and Forest Leonardo Antonio.
+The couple divorced in 2019.